 A More Advanced Society in China

 By 2,000 BC the Chinese had learned to make bronze.
-They probably started by making copper in pottery kilns then experimented by adding tin, so creating bronze.
+They probably started by making copper in pottery kilns and then experimented by adding tin, to create bronze.
 At first, bronze was only used for weapons.
 (It was probably too expensive for other things).

 Warfare was becoming more common in China.
 Walls of earth, which was rammed until it was hard, surrounded some settlements.
 Warfare probably became more common because these early societies were becoming richer.
 As wealth grew so did the temptation to attack your neighbors and steal their goods.
 By 2000 BC there was also a growing gulf between the classes.
 People were buried with their goods and some people were buried with far more than others.

 By 2000 BC human sacrifice was practiced in China.
 The bodies of the victims were buried under the foundations of buildings.
 By 2,000 BC fortune-telling was carried out by heating bones till they cracked and then interpreting the cracks.
 Meanwhile, between about 2,000 and 1,750 BC, the semi-legendary Xia ruled parts of China.

 THE SHANG DYNASTY IN CHINA